semaphoreci/docs/using-docker-registry-to-docker-image-reuse_5bd897cd04286356f0a53bbe.md

 ## Overview

+In order to be able to reuse a Docker image, you will need to either use the `cache` utility from the Semaphore Toolbox or push the Docker image to Docker Registry and pull it from there.

 This document will illustrate how you can reuse Docker images among the blocks of the same Semaphore 2.0 project and its promoted pipelines using the Docker Registry.